-Are Multiple Air Purifiers Better for Severe Allergies?
+- Are Multiple Air Purifiers Better for Severe Allergies?

 Ionizers use a powerful air cleaning technology that doesn’t require a physical filter to produce clean, fresh air.
-It is this feature alone that makes an air ionizer for home or office use so attractive for many consumers.
-As a filterless air cleaner, an ionizer makes for a great long-term investment.
+It’s this feature alone that makes an air ionizer for home or office use so attractive for many consumers.
+As a filter-less air cleaner, an ionizer makes for a great long-term investment.

 Another important feature to point out is that it can remove particulates as small as 0.01 microns.
 This is the smallest size of toxins you can strip from the air and includes super-fine dust, bacteria, pollen, pet dander, mould spores and more.

 When shopping for a room ionising device, you will often find it packaged with one or more additional air cleaning features.
 These upgrades fill in the gaps where ionic technology needs help.

 The two most common features include:

 This filter helps to eliminate smoke and odour.
 It works by absorbing gaseous particles and makes a room smell fresh.
 It’s a real filter but cheap to replace.

 Ultra Violet (UV) Light